 It should also be noted that, while active mud tunnels are clear signs of infestation, the absence of such doesn’t mean there is no infestation.
 There are other ways subterranean termites can access the house without the mud tunnels.
 They can reach wooden sills through cracks in the foundation or from porches and decks.
 It is also possible that the mud tubes or tunnels may be under the building out of sight.

 Another sign of termites has to do with the appearance of swarmers.
 Anytime one finds termites swarmers inside, you can be assured that there is an infestation of termites somewhere in the home.
 Finding shed wings is an indication that termites are present and have entered their next phase of development.
 To find swarmers on the outside is not proof of an infestation in the home but certainly warrants a more thorough inspection as a termite colony is undoubtedly nearby.

 Termite swarmers are often confused with winged carpenter ants.
 Click here to learn the difference.

 Subterranean termites will build tunnels and galleries inside the wooden structure of your home.
 They will excavate the wood to the extent that only a thin outer shell is left intact.
 At this point, the wood will have a soft, hollow sound when tapped on.
-Often, the remaining outer shell will break through, exposing a mixture of feces, saliva and soil.
+The remaining outer shell will often break through, exposing a mixture of feces, saliva, and soil.
 This unquestionably is not only a sign of termites but shows the presence of a heavy infestation.